mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-06-10-pruning-deep-neural-networks.md

 \end{aligned}
 $$

 Where $$Q$$ and $$\Lambda$$ are eigenvectors and eigenvalues.
 As you can see it has three components, and it can be interpreted as three stages (each component defines a stage).
 Intuitively the role of the first and third stages (components) is to rotate to the KFE space.
 Chaoqi Wang, et al. [[paper](https://arxiv.org/pdf/1905.05934.pdf)\|[code](https://github.com/alecwangcq/EigenDamage-Pytorch)] used the same idea and applied it for pruning.
-Figure 2 shows this pruning procedure.
+Fig. 3 shows this pruning procedure.

 ![OPTIONS]({{ '/assets/images/eigen_damage.png' | relative_url }})
 {: class="center" style="width: 45%;"}
-*Fig. 2.
+*Fig. 3.
 Structured Pruning in the Kronecker-Factored Eigenbasis.
 (Image source: [Chaoqi Wang, et al, 2019](https://arxiv.org/pdf/1905.05934.pdf))*

 Multiplying weight vector $$W$$ by $$ (Q_{S} \otimes Q_{A})^{T} $$, we get matrix  $$W’$$.
 Fisher matrix of  $$W’$$ is diagonal (if the assumption of K-FAC are satisfied).
 So, it makes sense to use classical pruning algorithms like OBD or OBS in this space.